RAGA1111/ai-summary-generator/README.md

 📜 License

-This project is licensed under the MIT License.....
+This project is licensed under the MIT License.